aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/portionformat/_index.md

 ## Examples

-The following examples shows you how to assign the Latin font to a theme element of PowerPoint Presentation.
+The following examples shows you how to assign the Latin font to a Paragraph's portion of PowerPoint Presentation.

 ```csharp
 [C#]